rchain/legaldocs/Token_Sale_Terms_and_Conditions.md

         claims Dispute within thirty (30) days of the date it arises, so that the Parties can attempt in good faith to resolve the Dispute informally.
-Notice to the Company shall be sent by e-mail to the Company at legal@civic.com.
+Notice to the Company shall be sent by e-mail to the Company at notices@rchain.coop.
 Notice to you shall be by email to the email address you provide to us.
 Your notice must include (i) your name, postal address, email address and telephone number, (ii) a description in reasonable detail of the